project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10min-with-catherine-tubb-on-precision-fermentation-and-industrial-animal-farming-disruption-by-2030.md

 ---
-title: 10min with Catherine Tubb on precision fermentation and industrial animal farming disruption by 2030
+title: 10min With Catherine Tubb On Precision Fermentation And Industrial Animal Farming Disruption By 2030
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-04-21)